 If you are connecting over NB-IoT and your operator does not support extended Protocol Configuration Options (ePCO), select the file that has legacy Protocol Configuration Options (PCO) mode enabled.

-Scroll down in the menu on the left to the DEVICE section and click Erase & write.
+14. Scroll up in the menu on the left to the FILE section and click Clear files.

 You can also program the Thingy:91 by using the images obtained by building the code in an nRF Connect SDK environment.